IMPORTANT PROGRAMMING NOTES:

 - MODE 1 (switch closest to the serial cable, or yellow wire on the switch itself) cannot be programmed.

 - For most games and emulators (including MAME™) you will want to use Mode1, and change any settings in the game or emulator accordingly.
-This saves; the 3 programmable memory banks for games or emulators that do not have; an option to change the controls, and it is easier to remember.
+This saves; the programmable memory for games or emulators that do not have; an option to change the controls, and it is easier to remember.

-- Older models only: To change modes, you must slide the switch on the back to desired Mode position, and then press the SAVE/LOAD button TWICE to load that mode (the LED on the X-Arcade™ should go out on the first push, and back on with the second).
+- Oldest models only: To change modes, you must slide the switch on the back to desired Mode position, and then press the SAVE/LOAD button TWICE to load that mode (the LED on the X-Arcade™ should go out on the first push, and back on with the second).
 When the X-Arcade loses power, you will need to press SAVE/LOAD button TWICE to recall the programming.

 - Start by choosing the mode you wish to program by moving the switch away from the serial cable to MODE 2, 3, or 4.
 Again, MODE 1 cannot be programmed.